 Just starting out in the IT field?
-Or perhaps you’re ready to specialize?
-The following are some of the best introductory and mid-level certifications today:
+The following are some of the best introductory certifications to help you get your first IT job:

 CompTIA issues certifications for a variety of technologies and platforms, but one stands above the rest in terms of value to IT pros:

 - CompTIA A+: Get started in IT with this foundational certificate.
 It’s all about hardware, technical support and troubleshooting.
 It also covers best practices in security, networking, operational procedures, mobile devices and various operating systems.